-Locally, around 37 people are killed and injured every week on the county's roads.
-It remains true to say that the vast majority of accidents have a significant element of human error and many could be prevented.
+Locally, around 37 people are killed and injured every week on Nottinghamshire's roads.
+The vast majority of accidents have a significant element of human error and many could be prevented.

 Our focus on providing innovative, appropriate and cost effective engineering, education and enforcement interventions must be maintained if we are to bring about further reductions in the numbers of people killed and injured on the county's roads.

 Casualties of road injury accidents

 You can view details of casualties involved in road injury accidents on the Nottinghamshire Insight Mapping website.